altoviso/bd-smoke/README.md

 * Exit status for CI support

-* All this power yet simple and easy to hack: the complete code stack is less than 650 lines in one file
+* All this power yet simple and easy to hack: the complete code stack is about 2000 lines in one file

 ## Installation